Explaining every facet of the gospel for every part of our lives.

 In serving at The Church in DeKalb, Dawn’s vision is to help foster an environment to help our people know, experience and worship our amazing God.
 She is passionate about leading people into God’s presence and teaching people to be sensitive to the Holy Spirit, who teaches us how to worship.
 Dawn finds great joy in encouraging our people to use their gifts and talents to further God’s kingdom here in DeKalb, IL.

-Along with her leadership opportunities at The Church in DeKalb, Dawn also teaches music in two local elementary schools.
+Along with her leadership opportunities at The Church in DeKalb, Dawn also teaches music in a local elementary school.
 Dawn would say that the best part about serving is the opportunity to use her talents learned in school as a way to glorify God.
 Dawn loves the fact that she can use music as a tool for worshiping the Lord.

 Because Dawn’s family currently lives in the far off lands of Texas and California, she has seen The Church in DeKalb has stepped into her life in an amazing way.
 Jesus has shown Dawn in a very real and tangible way how His church really is a body and that we can be united through Christ.